pnp/List-Formatting/column-samples/multiple-thumbnail/README.md

 <img src="./assets/Window-Desc.png">

+### Custom hovercards and app limitation
+Images [lightboxes](https://github.com/pnp/List-Formatting/tree/master/column-samples/image-lightbox) are currently not supported by Microsoft Lists, since hovercards are not designed to recognize an _iteratorName_ of each image in an array, based on a [forEach property](https://learn.microsoft.com/sharepoint/dev/declarative-customization/formatting-syntax-reference#foreach).

 ### Temporary preview window: behind the scenes
 If you are wondering what's happening when a user clicks on a miniature, here is a process illustration about how a temporary window works in Microsoft Lists: